balabit/syslog-ng-gitbook/chapters/chapter_3/section_3.md

 # Finding bugs

-Unfortunately every software has bugs and syslog-ng is not an exeption.
-When you report the problem to the developers they mighr need some extra information to reproduce the issue in-house.
+Unfortunately every software has bugs and syslog-ng is not an exception.
+When you report the problem to the developers they might need some extra information to reproduce the issue in-house.
 In this section we introduce you to some frequently used tools which may greatly simplify the bug hunting.

 # Finding memory leaks

-We suggest to use two tools to track down these problems. `Valgring` can detect memory leaks and many other things, it is available on a lot of operating systems but it greatly slows down syslog-ng. `heaptrack` is very convenient to use, it is faster than `valgrind` but it is not distributed as a binary package.
+We suggest to use two tools to track down these problems. `Valgrind` can detect memory leaks and many other things, it is available on a lot of operating systems but it greatly slows down syslog-ng. `heaptrack` is very convenient to use, it is faster than `valgrind` but it is not distributed as a binary package.